AndreGosselink/InspectorCell/paper.md

 # Results
- We used InspectorCell to generate an exemplary training dataset from multiplexed immunofluorescence microscopy images of an ovarian cancer tissue section, obtained with the MACSimaTM imaging platform 2
+ We used InspectorCell to generate an exemplary training dataset from multiplexed immunofluorescence microscopy images of an ovarian cancer tissue section, obtained with the MACSima$^{TM}$ imaging platform 2
 (Miltenyi Biotec B.V. & Co.
 KG).
 The tissue was stained with Hoechst and 98 antibodies against various cluster of differentiation (CD) proteins, conjugated with phycoerythrin.
 For the generation of the training dataset CD103, CD3, CD326, CD4, CD45, and CD8 were evaluated.
-A pixel-based segmentation map (see Supplementary Material A) was generated with CellProfiler.
-The immunofluorescence images and segmentations were imported into InspectorCell (fig. 1a, and Supplementary Material B).
+A pixel-based segmentation map was generated with CellProfiler.
+The immunofluorescence images and segmentations were imported into InspectorCell (fig. \autoref{fig:featandflow}a).
-A typical problem in the CellProfiler output was oversegmentation, which was corrected with Inspec- torCell by merging (fig. 1b).
-Furthermore, some segments were extended to encompass the complete area of distinctly stained cells (fig. 1c).
+A typical problem in the CellProfiler output was oversegmentation, which was corrected with Inspec- torCell by merging (fig. \autoref{fig:featandflow}b).
+Furthermore, some segments were extended to encompass the complete area of distinctly stained cells (fig. \autoref{fig:featandflow}c).
 Finally, annotations were directly applied to the cell segments, using keyboard shortcuts.
 The segmentation map that resulted from this workflow was compared to the initial CellProfiler segmentation.
 From the initial 1960 segments, only 1750 remained after correction.
 Thus, at least 10 % of the segments in this example have originally been over-segmented.
 Since we elimi-